owen-6936/synchronik/README.md

 * **`7-dynamic-health-monitor.ts`**: An advanced health monitor that uses a `WorkerPool` to dynamically queue and execute health checks efficiently.
 * **`8-status-tracker-usage.ts`**: Demonstrates how to use the status tracker to monitor and react to unit status changes.
 * **`9-dependency-graph-usage.ts`**: Demonstrates the powerful `dependsOn` feature to create complex, conditional workflows.
+* **`10-persistent-engine.ts`**: A real-world demonstration of the State Persistence feature, showing how the engine can remember its state across restarts.

 ---